What Damage Do Moths Cause?

 The adults are again quite small at around 1cm in length.
 They look like adult clothing moths, except for the colour of their wings.
-The wings have a two-toned pattern, the top half is cream-coloured and the lower half is light or dark brown.
+The wings have a two-toned pattern, the top half is cream-coloured, and the lower half is light or dark brown.

-What damage do moths cause on your clothes?
+What damage do moths cause?

 - Holes- this is the damage most people will find.
-It can be just one or two small holes but, normally, you will find several large holes.
+It can be just one or two small holes, but, normally, you will find several large holes.
 The damage can be so severe that the item cannot be repaired.

-- Item destruction- in cases of large-scale infestations, or infested vintage clothing, the damage can be so drastic that the item is either destroyed or chewed beyond recognition.
+- Item destruction- in cases of large-scale infestations or infested vintage clothing, the damage can be so drastic that the item is either destroyed or chewed beyond recognition.

 - Finances– the largest amount of damage moths will do is not to your clothes, but to your finances.
 Repairing or replacing damaged clothing can be expensive, especially if you own vintage clothes.